Moving a disk to a different availability zone

 ID

-of the disk. -
+of the disk of interest. -

 Move the disk to a different availability zone: